hrhirha/boot2root/writeup1.md

 ...
 Can you digest the message? :)
 ```
-This clue indicates that the password would be the md5 hash of the word 'SLASH', because md5 is an abriviation
+This clue indicates that the password would be the `MD5` hash of the word 'SLASH', because `MD5` is an abriviation of `Message Digest 5`.
-of 'Message Digest 5' which is a hashing algorithm.

-We calculated the md5 hash, and got the password for the user zaz.
+We calculated the `MD5` hash, and got the password for the user zaz.
 ```
 $ echo -n SLASH | md5sum
 646da671ca01bb5d84dbb5fb2238dc8e  -